taklan/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 Data

 Based on the definition of our problem, factors that may impact our decision are number of existing restaurants in the neighborhood and nearby.
-Restaurant data in every neighborhood will be obtained using Foursquare API
+Restaurant data in every neighborhood will be obtained using Foursquare API.
+We will extract the coordinates of all restaurants and their scoring, With the information about venues around a given neighborhood, we can create a dataframe where we can see what kind of venue appears around the neighborhoods in that city and their frequency of appearance.
+These frequencies are weighted.
+We can then weight the frequency of these venues in our dataframe for each neighborhood.